mikkohuotari/introgenerator/README.md

 # introgenerator

-## What
+## What?

 Create animated intros or backgrounds with barebones CSS.

-## Why
+## Why would I do that?

-We don't have a dedicated video production personnel in-house (and our editing software licenses are limited) to create this kind of media on-demand.
+No dedicated video production personnel in-house?

+Editing software licenses limited?

+No problem!

+Use this to create somewhat interesting looking intros on-demand.

-This seemed like a fun experiment to recycle some animations from various projects.
+Dunno, this seemed like a fun experiment to recycle some animations created in various projects.

+## How

+#1 Drop SharpSansDispNo1-Bold.otf file in folder
+#2 Open text-intro.html

+## What's next

+Making different intros and background loops, I guess.

+Something more dynamic and flexible codebase would be useful for more complex stuff.